AbigailAsibreAmoah/Text-to-Speech-Converter/frontend/README.md

 ## Status

 ⚠️ **Development Version**: This infrastructure is for reference only.
-Use the `../end/` folder for production deployment.
+Use the `../backend/` folder for production deployment.

 ## Migration

-The infrastructure has been migrated and improved in the `../end/` folder with:
+The infrastructure has been consolidated in the `../backend/` folder with:
+- Combined backend and frontend infrastructure
 - Better CORS configuration
-- Optimized Lambda function
+- Optimized Lambda function with SSML support
 - Production-ready S3 and CloudFront setup
 - Enhanced security policies